pleasantvik/omnifood/README.md

 # omnifood
-This is an AI food app built as a project from Jonas Udemy course
+This is an AI food app